PinkDiamond1/docs-24/docs/get-started/installation.md

 Interacting with Kurtosis is done via [a CLI](/cli).
 The instructions below will walk you through installing it.

 :::tip
-The CLI supports tab completion.
-After you install using one of the methods below, follow [these instructions](/cli#adding-tab-completion) to enable tab completion.
+Kurtosis supports tab completion, and we strongly recommend [installing it][installing-tab-completion] after you install the CLI.
 :::

 <details>